openservicebrokerapi/servicebroker/spec.md

 | 410 Gone | MUST be returned if the Service Instance does not exist. |
 | 422 Unprocessable Entity | MUST be returned if the Service Broker only supports asynchronous deprovisioning for the requested plan and the request did not include `?accepts_incomplete=true`.
 The response body MUST contain error code `"AsyncRequired"` (see [Service Broker Errors](#service-broker-errors)).
 The error response MAY include a helpful error message in the `description` field such as `"This Service Plan requires client support for asynchronous service operations."`. |

+When the response includes a 4xx status code other than 410 Gone, the Service Instance MUST be in an unmodified and usable state.

 Responses with any other status code MUST be interpreted as a failure and the Platform MUST remember the Service Instance.
+The Service Instance MUST be considered corrupt and the Platform SHOULD NOT allow the creation of new bindings.

 #### Body